Skip to content

 BEL, HAL to Bharat Dynamics: Defense stocks heat up amid US-Venezuela conflict.
 Should you buy before Budget 2026?

-Buzz line4 weeks ago07 mins
+Buzz line3 months ago07 mins

 Defense stocks are back in focus amid rising geopolitical conflicts.
 With the US attacking Venezuela and capturing its President, Nicolas Maduro, and his wife, Cilia Flores, geopolitical scenarios are evolving rapidly.